Gorgeous Smiles Dental

 Sinus Infection

-Upper wisdom teeth are close to the sinuses, and bacteria can easily spread upward, leading to sinus pain and congestion.
+Upper wisdom teeth sit very close to the sinuses.
+Bacteria can spread upward, leading to persistent sinus pain, congestion, and pressure that feels like a sinus headache.

 Sepsis

-In extreme cases, a severe dental infection can enter the bloodstream, causing sepsis, a life-threatening condition that affects the whole body.
+In extreme cases, a spreading wisdom tooth infection can enter the bloodstream and trigger sepsis, a life-threatening immune response.

 When to See a Dentist Immediately